MED Program Requirements

 A cumulative science GPA of 2.75 or higher is strongly recommended for realistic consideration.
 Other factors may include a passion for health professions, motivation to help people, and personal story as it relates to your journey.

 The program consists of selected students admitted to the medical and dental schools at UNC and pre-medical or pre-dental applicants with one year remaining before desired application to professional school.
-All such participants are either rising seniors or postgraduates and must be deemed as underrepresented and or disadvantaged in some way to be eligible.
-Refer to FAQ for clarification of disadvantaged status.
+All such participants are either rising seniors or postgraduates and must be deemed as underrepresented in some way to be eligible.
+Refer to FAQ for clarification of underrepresented status.
 Current applicants to professional school whose results are still pending by the program’s deadline are invited to submit an application along with an explanation of the circumstances.
-The program typically enrolls at least 80 students per summer (60 pre-medical, 20 pre-dental).
+The program typically enrolls at least 90 students per summer (70 pre-medical, 20 pre-dental).

 North Carolina residents receive preference and typically constitute 80-85% of participants.
 Applicants from other states are also welcome to apply.